ufs-community/uwtools/docs/sections/contributor_guide/code_quality.rst

    * - ``make test``
      - Equivalent to ``make lint && make typecheck && make unittest``, plus checks defined CLI scripts.

-Note that ``make format`` is never run automatically, to avoid reformatting under-development code in a way that might surprise the developer.
-A useful development idiom is to periodically run ``make format && make test`` to perform a full code-quality sweep through the code.
-An additional check is run by the CI for unformatted code, ``make format`` must be run, and then changes from ``make format`` must be committed before CI will pass.

-The ``make test`` command is also automatically executed when ``conda`` builds a ``uwtools`` package, so it is important to periodically run these tests during development and, crucially, before merging changes, to ensure that the tests will pass when CI builds the ``workflow-tools`` code.
+Configuration for these tools is provided by the file ``src/pyproject.toml``.

-The order of the targets above is intentional, and possibly useful:
+The order of the targets above is intentional:

    * ``make format`` will complain about certain kinds of syntax errors that would cause all the remaining code-quality tools to fail (and may change line numbers reported by other tools, if it ran after them).
    * ``make lint`` provides a good first check for obvious errors and anti-patterns in the code.
-   * ``make typecheck`` offers a more nuanced look at interfaces between functions, methods, etc. and may spot issues that would cause ``make unittest`` to fail.
+   * ``make typecheck`` offers a more nuanced look at interfaces between functions, methods, etc. and may spot issues missed by the linter.
+   * ``make unittest`` provides higher-level semantic-correctness checks once code syntax and typing is deemed correct.

+All the above tests are executed by the CI system when code is merged to specific git branches, and again when a conda package is built for release.
+To ensure that these processes succeed, be sure to run the tests and format the code in the development shell before opening a pull request, and throughout the PR's lifecycle if changes are made and pushed.
+Note that ``make format`` requires explicit manual execution by the developer: It is not run automatically by ``make test``, to avoid reformatting under-development code in a way that might surprise the developer.
+A useful development idiom is to periodically run ``make format && make test`` to perform a full code-quality sweep through the code.
+The CI system is configured to rejected unformatted code, so formatting via ``make format`` is first-class code-quality citizen.

+The ``workflow-tools`` repository has standardized on 100% unit-test coverage, enforced by ``make unittest`` and its configuration in ``pyproject.toml``.
+Please help maintain this high standard.